To report an act of hazing, please contact the Dean of Students Office at 512.245.2124.

 D. Immunity from Prosecution Available

-In an effort to encourage reporting of hazing incidents, the court may grant immunity from civil or criminal prosecution to any person reporting a specific hazing incident involving a student in an educational institution to the Dean of Students or other appropriate official at Texas State.
+In an effort to encourage reporting of hazing incidents, the court may grant immunity from civil or criminal prosecution to any person reporting a specific hazing incident involving a student in an educational institution to the Dean of Students, UPD, a UPD Officer or other appropriate official at Texas State.
 A person reporting in bad faith or with malice is not protected by this section.

 E. Texas State Alcohol and Drug Amnesty Statement